Karimashraf01/Face-Mask-Detection-using-MobilenetV2/README.md

 - numpy

 ### Installing
-This command will help to install the required independenies:
+This command will help to install the required dependenies:
 ```
 pip install -r requirements.txt
 ```